RedHatInsights/quickstarts/docs/quickstarts/README.md

 1. Write your draft quick start content, and get review and approval from product stakeholders.

-2. When the content is ready, create your quick start files in a new directory in the `docs` directory of [**Red Hat Insights quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.
+2. When the content is ready, create your YAML quick start files in a new directory in the `docs` directory of [**Red Hat Insights quickstarts**](https://github.com/RedHatInsights/quickstarts/tree/main/docs/quickstarts), following the detailed instructions in this `README.md` file.

 3. Get your quick start added to the [Hybrid Cloud Console](console.redhat.com):

  a.
 Create a request in [the RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/) for engineering to merge the content.
 Add the `platform-experience` label to your Jira.

  b.
 Create a pull request (PR) to the `main` branch in the [**Red HatInsights/quickstarts**](https://github.com/RedHatInsights/quickstarts/) repository.

 4. The engineering team then merges the pull request to the Hybrid Cloud Console.
 The content will appear first on the [stage](https://console.stage.redhat.com/) of the Hybrid Cloud Console, and later in [production](https://console.redhat.com/).

 When these steps are complete, you will be able to view your quick start in the [Hybrid Cloud Console](https://console.redhat.com/).